Band-in-a-Box® 2021 for Windows® User's Guide

 A MIDI sound source is required.
 This could be a sound card, a MIDI keyboard, MIDI sound module, or software synthesizer.

 Internet connection recommended for activation and updates.

-Use any of the following three methods to install the program files into the Band-in-a-Box directory.
+Use one of the following methods to install the program files into the Band-in-a-Box directory.
 By default, this directory is C:\bb, but you may choose another location.
 If you have a previous version of Band-in-a-Box installed on your computer, you should install the files to your existing Band-in-a-Box directory.

 Larger versions of Band-in-a-Box ship on portable USB hard drives.
 You can run Band-in-a-Box and RealBand directly from the hard drive by using the program shortcuts.
 Before you use the programs, you should double-click on Setup.exe.
 This will set up any files that need to be installed/registered on your computer.

 Band-in-a-Box uses the multimedia drivers for your MIDI interface and/or sound card that are supported by the Windows® operating system.
 To get sound playback you need to have a MIDI (and audio - for songs with digital audio, RealDrums, and RealTracks) driver installed.